...And It Was All a Dream

 20 May 2024

-Daily average screentime: 8h 42m
+Daily average screen time: 8h 42m

 I met with dreamer Jess in a sunny little study room, and we talk a bit about the mindfuck that is memory gaps.

-Jess would just lie in bed and drift away and come back not knowing how much time had passed.
+Jess will just lie in bed and drift away and come back not knowing how much time had passed.
 She tells me it feels like “gross bed rot”.
 She relates to me, "I definitely had a period where I would spend all day locked in my room."

 Jess says her confrontation with MD came when people started to notice her strange dreaming habits.
 She tells me of a time she was daydreaming as a kid during Christmas.
 Her brother noticed her making a face and she remembers thinking “Oh my god I need to stop doing this”.